angelhumano/data_warehousing_analytics/README.md

 In this team project, we initially collaborated closely on all aspects.
 However, during the later stages, we divided our responsibilities as follows:

-- Gabriel handled ETL tasks and data preparation for the dashboard phase, while Jason reviewed his work.
+- Gabriel handled ETL tasks and data preparation for the dashboard phase while Jason reviewed his work.
 - Jason concentrated on designing the Tableau dashboard, with Gabriel providing feedback on his work.

-We split responsibilities to make the most of our strengths and get things done efficiently.
+We split responsibilities to maximize our strengths and get things done efficiently.

 ## Project objective :dart:
-Following the Kimball Lifecycle to design and develop a public, cloud-based data warehouse with a functioning Business Intelligence (BI) applications.
+Following the Kimball Lifecycle to design and develop a public, cloud-based data warehouse with functioning Business Intelligence (BI) applications.

 ## Project workflow: [Kimball Lifecycle](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dw-bi-lifecycle-method/)